prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Configures the list of Alertmanager endpoints to send alerts to.</p>
+<p>alertmanagersConfig defines the list of Alertmanager endpoints to send alerts to.</p>
 <p>The configuration format is defined at <a href="https://thanos.io/tip/components/rule.md/#alertmanager">https://thanos.io/tip/components/rule.md/#alertmanager</a>.</p>
 <p>It requires Thanos &gt;= v0.10.0.</p>
 <p>The operator performs no validation of the configuration.</p>